phoenixframework/phoenix/C_routing.md

 ### More on Path Helpers

 When we ran the `phoenix.routes` task for our user resource, it listed the `user_path` as the path helper function for each line of output.
-Here is what that translates to for each action.
+Here is what that translates to for each action:

 ```elixir
 iex> import HelloPhoenix.Router.Helpers